Loading...

 Stanford Graduate School of Business

 Needs-based funding is also available to admitted MBAs.
-The Building Opportunities for Leadership Diversity (BOLD) Fellows Fund is one needs-based scholarship, which provides between US$15,000 and US$30,000 in scholarships to students who are committed to advancing diversity, equality, and inclusion.
+The Building Opportunities for Leadership Diversity (BOLD) Fellows Fund is one example, which provides up to US$15,000 per academic year to MBA students who demonstrate a commitment to expanding opportunities for others.

 London Business School